Dailymotion-Pro-Services/custom-embed-v2/README.md

 # Dailymotion Custom Embed v2

-A version 2 Custom Embed new player
+This is the latest version of our Custom Embed framework

 ## Documentation Links